FrontenderMagazine/why-coding-style-matters/eng.md

 *   Patterns to be avoided.

-This is by no means an exhaustive list, as coding style can be extremely fine- grained, such as the[Google JavaScript Style Guide][3], or more general, such as the[jQuery Core Style Guidelines][4].
+This is by no means an exhaustive list, as coding style can be extremely fine- grained, such as the [Google JavaScript Style Guide][3], or more general, such as the [jQuery Core Style Guidelines][4].

 ### It’s Personal

 The personal nature of coding style is a challenge in a team atmosphere.
 Oftentimes, seeking to avoid lengthy arguments, teams defer creating style guides under the guise of not wanting to “discourage innovation and expression.
 ” Some see team-defined style guides as a way of forcing all developers to be the same.
 Some developers rebel when presented with style guides, believing that they can’t properly do their job if someone is telling them how to write their code.

 I liken the situation to a group of musicians trying to form a band.
-Each one comes in believing that their way of doing things is best (their “method” or “ process”).
+Each one comes in believing that their way of doing things is best (their “method” or “process”).
 The band will struggle so long as everyone is trying to do their own thing.
 It’s impossible to create good music unless everyone in the band agrees on the tempo, the style and who should take lead during a song.
 Anyone who has ever heard a high school band perform knows this to be true.
 Unless everyone is on the same page, you aren’t going to accomplish much.

 That’s why I strongly recommend style guides for software development teams.
 Getting everyone on the same page is difficult, and the style guide is a great place to start.
 By having everyone write code that looks the same, you can avoid a lot of problems down the road.

 ### Communication Is Key

 > “Programs are meant to be read by humans and only incidentally for
-> computers to execute.
+> computers to execute.”
-> ”
 > — H. Abelson and G. Sussman (in “Structure and Interpretation of Computer
-> Programs
-> ”)
+> Programs”)

 The most important thing when working on a team is communication.
 People need to be able to work together effectively and the only way to do that is by communicating.
 As developers, we communicate primarily through code.
 We communicate with other parts of the software through code and we communicate with other developers through code.

 While the software your code communicates with doesn’t care how the code looks, the other developers on your team certainly do.
 The way code looks adds to our understanding of it.
 How many times have you opened up a piece of code that somebody else wrote, and, before doing anything else, re-indented it the way that you like?
 That’s your brain not being able to figure out the code because of how it looks.
 When everyone is writing code that looks different, everyone is constantly trying to visually parse the code before being able to understand it.
 When everyone is writing code that looks the same, your brain can relax a bit as the understanding comes faster.

 ![BBC GEL][5]
 *Not only designers can use style guides to ensure consistent visual design and informed design decisions.
 We could use them on the macrolevel as well: for the little fine details in our code.*

 When you start thinking of code as communication with other developers, you start to realize that you’re not simply writing code, you’re crafting code.
 Your code should clearly communicate its purpose to the casual observer.
 Keep in mind, your code is destined to be maintained by somebody other than you.
 You are not just communicating with other members of your team in the present, you’re also communicating with members of your team in the future.

 I recently received an email from someone who is working on code that I wrote 10 years ago.
 Apparently, much to my shock and horror, my code is still being used in the product.
 He felt compelled to email me to say that he enjoyed working with my code.
 I smiled.
 My future teammate actually did appreciate the coding style I followed.

 ### Leave Yourself Clues

 > “If you know your enemies and know yourself, you will not be imperiled in a
-> hundred battles.
+> hundred battles.”
-> ”
 > — Sun Tzu (in “The Art of War”)

 Knowing yourself is important in life as well as coding.
 However, you’ll